Ham and Egg Fried Rice

 1-2-3-4-5 Spare Ribs.

-- I usually get a thick 1/4-inch cut of Virginia Smoked Ham for
+- I like to get a thick 1/4-inch cut of Virginia Smoked Ham for

-- The nuts are my addition, based on another Barbara Tropp recipe.
+- The nuts are my addition, inspired by another Barbara Tropp recipe.

 - The egg directions may seem delicate, but all you're really